 This printer will accept third-party cartridges, but this could void its warranty, and special attention must be paid as this printer uses a combination of dye and pigment-based inks.

 If you're looking for a printer with better page yield, check out the HP OfficeJet Pro 9025.

 This printer has mediocre scanner features.
-It only has a scan flatbed, which is great for scanning more delicate items like film photos or bulky documents like magazines.
+It only has a flatbed scanner, which is great for scanning more delicate items like film photos or bulky documents like magazines.
 However, unlike the Canon PIXMA G7020, it doesn't have a sheetfed scanner so you won't be able to process a lot of pages in a row, and it doesn't have a fax feature.
 If you need a sheetfed scanner, consider the Canon PIXMA TS9520.